Hixie/isd/servers/src/systems-server/README.md

 An empty pile has mass zero.
 The listed materials are those that are recognized.

-This feature supports the following command (allowed by any dynasty that can detect the pile):
+This feature supports the following command:

  * `analyze`: No fields.
-Returns the time of the analysis (int64), followed by an approximation of the total quantity of material in the pile (double), followed by a list of pairs of material IDs (int64) and quantities (uint64) giving the known ores and how much of each there is.
+Returns the time of the analysis (int64), followed by an approximation of the total quantity of material in the pile (double), followed by a list of pairs of material IDs (int64) and quantities (int64, though negative numbers indicate a server error) giving the known ores and how much of each there is.
    (The difference between the sum of these quantities and the given total quantity is the number of unknown ores.)
 These numbers are quantities, not masses.

 > TODO: change this to use a binary response
+> TODO: consider if other dynasties should be allowed to do this

 #### `fcRegion` (0x14)